Saturday, November 23, 2024

 *

-After I got my settlement from the lawsuit against Armand's Rent-a-Tool, Charlotte and I decided to splurge a little and drive all the way out to Arizona to see the Grand Canyon.
-And well, of course we invited Priscilla Mae for all the help she'd given us through the years.
+After I got my settlement from the lawsuit against Armand's Rent-a-Tool, Judith and I decided to splurge a little and drive all the way out to Arizona to see the Grand Canyon.
+And well, of course we invited Judith's best friend, Priscilla Mae, for all the help she'd given us through the years.

-We got a man to take our picture at the railing, one for Charlotte's scrapbook.
+We got a man to take our picture at the railing, with the canyon behind us, one for Judith's scrapbook.
 Then out of nowhere a kid in khakis ran up and tripped over Priscilla Mae's purse.
 He fell and got so mad at it that he picked it up and threw it over the rail with all the fury of a mad brat.

 He had a pretty good pitching arm because it traveled quite a ways down and took a few tumbles before it stopped.
-I started fussing at the kid and his mom came by fussing at him too and then I saw that he wasn't a normal kid.
-Looked like he had some birth defect in his head; it had a funny slant to it on one side.
+I started fussing at him and his mom came by fussing at him too and then I saw that he wasn't normal.
+Looked like he had some birth defect in his head, a funny slant to it on one side.
 His mom started apologizing, almost in tears.

-We tried to assure her we understood and Charlotte said that she'd just read on some of the Grand Canyon literature that they had staff that might could help.
-So we used one of the park phones that were on poles all over the area, but the guy who answered was as much help as water bucket with no bottom.
+We tried to assure her we understood and Judith said that she'd just read on some of the Grand Canyon literature that they had park staff that might could help.
+So we used one of the park phones that were on poles all over the area, but the guy who answered was as much help as water bucket with a screen bottom.
 Apparently the park is "not responsible for losses of personal items."
 Government clucks not worth the dimes in their paychecks.

 Priscilla Mae, soft-hearted lady that she is, told the kid's mom not to mind it at all, that she only had some old pictures and $75 in her purse.

-So the afflicted kid and his mom went off and there we were looking down to where the purse had landed, 9 or maybe 10 yards down.
-Before you know it, a girl about 25 or 26 in a tee shirt and blue jeans sauntered up with a rope around her shoulders.
+So the afflicted kid and his mom went off and there we were looking down to where the purse landed, 8 or maybe 9 yards down.
+Before you know it, a girl about 25 or 26 in a tee shirt and blue jeans sauntered up.

 She introduced herself as Lee and she and the woman with her witnessed the whole thing.
-Her idea was to rappel down her rope and retrieve Priscilla Mae's purse for us.
-She was a girls' gym teacher from New York City, she said, and did a little mountain climbing in the Adirondacks as a hobby.
+She had us wait while she trotted off to her car, then returned with a rope around her shoulder.
+Her idea was to rappel down her rope and retrieve Priscilla Mae's purse.
+She was a girls' gym teacher from New York City, she said, and did a little mountain climbing in the Adirondacks for fun.

-Naturally we were aghast and couldn't let this pretty young girl to endanger her life for a purse, nevermind $75 and Vivian Blaine.
-I told her I appreciated it but I absolutely couldn't allow it.
+Naturally we were aghast and couldn't let this pretty young girl endanger her life for a purse, even including the $75 and an autographed headshot of Vivian Vance.
+I told her we appreciated it but I absolutely wouldn't allow it.

 The lady she was with was her mom, I thought.
 She was quite a looker, about my age with a yellow gauzy kerchief in her hair.
 "Be careful, baby," she said as Lee tied the rope around one pole of the railing with the neatest prusik friction hitch you ever saw.